giancarlo3g/srmpls/README.md

-# Nokia Lab for SRv6
+# Nokia Lab for Seamless MPLS
-This is a Nokia Lab for SRv6 interworking with RSVP for Epipe services
+This is a Nokia Lab for Seampless MPLS including SR-ISIS and BGP-LU

 ![](Topology.png)